droonga/droonga.org/reference/catalog/version2/index.md

 * "Scalar": A single value.
 * "Vector": A list of values.
-* "Index" : A set of unique values with additinal properties respectively.
+* "Index" : A set of unique values with additional properties respectively.
 Properties can be specified in [`indexOptions`](#parameter-indexOptions).

 Default value
 : "Scalar"